Aparnareddy11/aks-arc-runners/README.md

 * `AZURE_TENANT_ID`
 * `AZURE_SUBSCRIPTION_ID`
 * `ARC_GITHUB_APP_PRIVATE_KEY`

+The Azure credentials are used by all three workflows.
+The GitHub App private key is used only by the ARC deployment workflow.

 Grant the service principal the minimum permissions required by your scope and rotate its client secret regularly.
 The workflows require permission to manage